lucasbernardestoradex/objectDetectionTorizon/README.md

 - Before attempting to run on the NPU, make sure that your module has one.
 This can be verified on the website.

-- Be sure to select the correct camera ID on the Dockerfile.
+- Be sure to select the correct camera ID on the `Dockerfile`.

+To change the model to your custom model, please add this on `./src/` and change the name of the model on `./src/main.py`.